 The baby's movements get bigger by the day, but he was kind of mellow for a few days when stress and exhaustion were high this week, and I had a few days with an alarming number of Braxton Hicks contractions.

 I thankfully passed my 2 hour GTT this Wednesday (74, 117, 105) proving that I don't have gestational diabetes!
 And my H/H has gone up a bit, meaning that I'm not as anemic as I was.
+I celebrated with sugar!

-We had our follow-up ultrasound on a very long, bittersweet Thursday this week.
+But we had our follow-up ultrasound on a very long, bittersweet Thursday this week.
 Baby boy was so sweet and we got to see him sucking his thumb!
 And this was the first ultrasound where his movement actually corresponded with me feeling it.
 I probably normally would've been frustrated we had a new sonographer who was kind of terrible and who didn't manage get one good picture for us to take home, but honestly all of that got forgotten as we raced to Omaha that afternoon.
 The takeaway good news is that the placental abnormality they thought they saw last time is gone!
 Like, totally gone, which is really bizarre and they couldn't quite explain it.
 Anyway, baby's estimated weight is already 3 pounds.
 How is that even possible?!

 Finally, this is the week people out and about started asking me when I was due, and not just if I was pregnant.
 SO weird to spent the first 2/3 of your pregnancy not really looking pregnant.
 I'm happy to finally have a belly!
 Yet since I don't see myself all day long, it's still somehow hard to believe it's happening to me!